 A Sitemap Doesn’t Mean You Can Ignore Internal Link Structure, Though

-While a sitemap is beneficial, here’s what it’s not: It’s not a replacement for creating a solid internal link structure.
+While a sitemap is beneficial, here’s what it’s not: It’s not a replacement for creating a solid internal link structure, which among other things, increases your chances to get Google sitelinks also.
 That is, don’t assume that search engines will index your content simply because you included it in your sitemap.
 They might, but they also might not.